npkevin/OpenGL-Terrain-Generation/README.md

 # OpenGL-Terrain-Generation
-Generates a terrain using noise and allows for interaction with mouse using ray casting
+Generates a terrain and allows for interaction with mouse using ray casting